We’re excited to announce this year’s speaker line-up for the upcoming Women in Automotive Conference!

-Donna Wagner is chair and professor of the Aftermarket Management program at Northwood University.
-Her insights into recruiting and retaining employees comes from 25+ years of industry experience in sales, marketing, category management and education roles.
-Donna is an Auto Care Association Board of Director and serves on the Higher Education Council of Category Management Association.
+Donna Wagner is Automotive Aftermarket Management chair/professor at Northwood University.
+Her insights into internships and recruiting employees comes from 25+ years of industry experience in sales, marketing and education.
+Donna is an Auto Care Association Board of Director and is a member of its Education Committee, SEMA PRO and the Higher Education Council of Category Management Association.

 Lisa W. Wardell